-Obtain feedback from a least two stakeholders in attendance.

-Use these prompts to obtain feedback to serve as evidence.
+Obtain feedback from at least two stakeholders in attendance.
+Use these prompts to obtain necessary feedback to serve as evidence.
 Your chosen participants should respond to each prompt in 2-3 sentences or 2-3 bulleted points.

-- How did the teacher leader engage you in Reflective Practice? - What were the intended outcomes?
+- How did the teacher leader engage you with effective Communication? - What were the intended outcomes?
 To what degree were the outcomes achieved? - What did you gain from participating in this experience? - If the teacher leader were to implement this plan again, what could be done differently?
 Why? - How did the teacher leader address diversity, equity, and cultural competence during this activity?